 Portfolio companies of Other New Mountain Clients may do business with, support, or have other relationships with competitors of the Fund's Portfolio Companies, and prospective investors should not assume that Other New Mountain Clients or companies related to or otherwise affiliated with New Mountain will only take actions that are beneficial to or not opposed to the interests of the Fund and its Portfolio Companies.
 For example, it is possible that one or more Portfolio Companies of the Fund may look to buy or sell a business or asset to or from a portfolio company of an Other New Mountain Client (or to or from an Other New Mountain Client itself), or Portfolio Companies may buy or lease property from, or sell property to, Other New Mountain Clients (or the Fund may acquire a Portfolio Company that currently leases property from an Other New Mountain Client).
 Such transactions involve inherent conflicts of interest (including with respect to the pricing of potential Portfolio Investments, and/or the price and terms of any such lease) and there can be no assurance that such conflicts of interest will be ameliorated in a manner favorable to the Fund or its Portfolio Companies.
-In addition, it is possible that a portfolio company of the Fund or of an Other New Mountain Client or a company in which the Fund or an Other New Mountain Client has an interest will compete with the Fund for one or more investment opportunities that an Other New Mountain Client or a portfolio company thereof will compete with a Portfolio Company of the Fund for one or more investment opportunities that are suitable for that Portfolio Company of the Fund.
-In such situations, there can be no assurance that the Fund or its Portfolio Companies, as applicable, will ultimately be able to participate in these investment opportunities as such opportunities will be regarded to have been presented to the Fund's portfolio company or to the Other New Mountain Client or its portfolio company, as applicable, and not the Adviser, or any of their respe
+In addition, it is possible that a portfolio company of the Fund or of an Other New Mountain Client or a company in which the Fund or an Other New Mountain Client has an interest will compete with the Fund for one or more investment opportunities that fall within the Fund's investment strategy and objective.
+Conversely, it is possible that an of the New Mountain Client or a portfolio Company of the for that Portfolio Company of the Fund or its Portfolio Company of the Sund and there can be no assurance that the Portfolio Company of the Fund for one or more investment opportunities that fall within the Fund's investment strategy and objective.
+Conversely, it is possible that an other New Mountain Client or a portfolio company of the Fund.
+In such situations, there can be no assurance that the Fund or its Portfolio Companies, as applicable,